 How to detect if your Mac is infected

 As mentioned above, Macs are not invulnerable to malware infections, or indeed, Crypto Miners.
 Security researchers recently reported on a miner being distributed via MacUpdate.
 The miner was called OSX.CreativeUpdate was designed to hide in the background and use the computer's CPU to mine Monero.
-The malware was spread by hacking the MacUpdate site, which was distributing maliciously-modified copies of Firefox, OnyX, and other applications.
+The malware was spread by hacking the MacUpdate site, distributing maliciously modified copies of Firefox, OnyX, and other applications.

-It is inevitable that these now popular malware strains will evolve and change in the near future.
-They will have different key identifiers and some will develop even more cunning ways to avoid detection.
+These now popular malware strains will inevitably evolve and change in the near future.
+They will have different key identifiers, and some will develop even more cunning ways to avoid detection.
 That does not mean that they cannot be detected.
-One of the key indicators that your Mac may be infected, is CPU usage.
+One of the key indicators that your Mac may be infected is CPU usage.
 This can be checked by simply opening a resource monitor on your computer to check if CPU usage is abnormally high.
-On a Mac, a resource monitor can be found in the Activity Monitor that comes with the operating system.
+A resource monitor can be found on a Mac in the Activity Monitor that comes with the operating system.

 The following could be indicators of infection:

-- If you have all programs closed but CPU usage is still very high, then you may have a crypto mining malware problem.
+If you have all programs closed but CPU usage is still very high, you may have a crypto mining malware problem.

-- It is hard to say what "normal" CPU usage looks like, since computer processing power and the applications people run vary considerably.
+It is hard to say what "normal" CPU usage looks like since computer processing power and people's applications vary considerably.
 Nevertheless, a sudden, elevated level of CPU usage would indicate an abnormal increase in demand for processing power and possible infection.

 Crypto Miners not the only Malware infecting Macs